Back in 1993, about 700 million people in the Asian region were in disadvantaged situation because of illiteracy.

 Originally, Mina Smiles was issued on video cassette (VHS pal) in 1993.
 This new version, published on DVD in 2007, is a multilingual special edition with 37 language tracks.

 Type: Animated film

-Credits: Studio Zero, japan, publisher ; Asia/Pacific Cultural Centre for UNESCO (ACCU), Japan, publisher.
-UNESCO Bangkok, producer ; Tokio Marine & Nichido Fire Insurance Co.
-Ltd, producer Japan Arts Fund, producer ;
+Studio Zero, japan, producer ; Asia-Pacific Cultural Centre for UNESCO (ACCU), Japan, producer.
+UNESCO Bangkok, co-producer ; Tokio Marine & Nichido Fire Insurance Co.
+Ltd, co-producer ; Japan Arts Fund, co-producer.